There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

 Climbing up to over 900 meters (2,953 feet), Arthur’s Pass is the highest pass over the Southern Alps.
 The highway itself is an example of great engineering involving bridges, viaducts, and redirected waterfalls.
 It is without a doubt one of the best road trips on the South Island.

-Because Arthur’s Pass is a mountain pass it is subject to poor road conditions, especially in winter.
+Because Arthur’s Pass is a mountain pass, it is subject to poor road conditions, especially in winter.
 There are around 3 major snowfall areas on the highway with the potential to make conditions undrivable.
 It’s important to check road conditions before you leave, carry snow chains in winter, and be prepared for things to change.
-Arthur’s Pass has been closed for extended periods of time before.
-Not just in winter either, rain can cause slips.
-So, have a plan in case this happens to you.

-Of course, most people will travel the pass without an issue and the only thing you’ll most likely encounter is cloud cover!
+Of course, most people will travel the pass without an issue, and the only thing you’ll most likely encounter is cloud cover!
 If you get a clear day, enjoy it, they don’t happen all that often!

 Things to do on & around Arthur’s Pass, NZ